 There are several mainstream thermoplastics with great physical properties that are compatible with thermoforming.
 Below is the of them.

 #1 Acrylic (Polymethyl Methacrylate, Plexiglass, or PMMA): This thermoplastic is very transp[arent and one of the prime choices for transparent applications.
 Being abrasion resistant also makes it easy to fabricate into many shapes and sizes.
-It is easily available in impact modified grades and comes in many colors.
+In addition, it is easily available in impact-modified grades and comes in many colors.

 #2 HIPS (High-Impact Polystyrene): The biggest advantage of using this material is that it’s very inexpensive.
 It is also very brittle, which improves its applicability.
 It can also be thermoformed easily.